noiseprotocol/noise_spec/noise.md

 Moxie Marlinspike, Christian Winnerlein, and Hugo Krawzcyk provided feedback on earlier versions of the key derivation.

+Thanks to Karthikeyan Bhargavan for some editorial feedback.

 Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on earlier versions.